natemacfadden/latticepts/README.md

 ## Usage

 There are two primary interfaces.
 For unbounded polyhedra (e.g., cones), the focus is on efficiently generating a finite collection of lattice points.
-This can be done via `enum_lattice_points` which enumerates all lattice points in polyhedron with components bounded by $|x_i|\leq B$ for an increasingly sized $B$ until a user-requested number of points is found.
+This can be done via `enum_lattice_points` which enumerates all lattice points with components bounded by $|x_i|\leq B$ in the polyhedron.
+The algorithm increases the size of $B$ until a user-requested number of points is found.
 See the following example of how to use this to get lattice points in the strict (since $rhs=1$) interior of a convex cone:

 ```python
 import numpy as np